Marine Fauna Mitigation using Thermal Imaging

 Can we use Infrared (IR) Technology for Detecting Marine Mammals?

-IR technology depends upon a temperature difference between the animal and its surrounding environment.
+IR technology depends upon a temperature difference between an animal and its surrounding environment.

 This can be a challenge as marine mammals typically have extremely effective insulation.
 However there are areas on their bodies where insulation is less extreme, for example flukes, blowholes and fins can show up clearly.
-While studies have found that the cetacean's blow is clearest on IR images.
+Studies have found that the cetacean's blow is clearest on IR images.